Farthest Frontier Farming Guide – Everything To Know

 Crop Rotation UI Interface

-Okay, now that you’ve managed to select an overall size for your farm, it is time to figure out just what is going on with the entire Crop Field interface because of how complicated it may seem.
+Okay, now that you’ve selected an overall size for your farm, it is time to figure out just what is going on with the entire Crop Field interface because of how complicated it may seem.
 Want to know how to get your hands on iron?
 Read our Farthest Frontier How To Get Iron and Craft Iron Bars guide!

 Though it might seem like that, if it is broken down, it becomes pretty easy to digest, as can be seen below:

-• Crop Rotation I, II, III: The first three bars will essentially indicate your first, second, and third-year crop placement.
-I will be your first-year crop placement, II will be your second, and III will be your third.
+- Crop Rotation I, II, III: These bars show first, second, and third-year crop placement.
+“I” represents your first year, “II” your second, and “III” your third.

 Crop Information

-Next up, let’s take a deeper dive into Farthest Frontier Farming Guide regarding crops for players
+Next, let’s dive deeper into the Farthest Frontier Farming Guide regarding crops for players:

 With that, we will wrap up our Farthest Frontier Farming Guide!
 Our Farthest Frontier Clay guide is a must-read!